willfindlay/COMP5900T-Notes/midterm/midterm.md

 ## OpenBSD `pledge(2)`

+Coarse-grained
+Groups system calls into groups(stdio,rcpath,etc)
+Can still make meaningless policies, like pledging wpath because with wpath you can write anywhere on system If exec is allowed, then we can disable pledge[downfall]

 ## Linux `seccomp(2)` and `seccomp-bpf(2)`

+Fine-grained
+Harder to use than pledge
+Process make seccomp syscalls, and go into secure computing mode Seccomp only allows 4 syscalls originally, read,write,sigreturn,exit

+To allow more interactions and whitelisting you need seccomp-bpf Use BPF to define seccomp filters
+Whitelisting can be error prone.
+Like denying open but openat can do the same thing as open

 ## FreeBSD `capsicum(4)`

+Somewhere between fine-grained and coarse-grained Doesn't allow processes to have access to global namespace System call use cap_enter(2) to start worker
+Processes in capability mode can only open files relative to directories they have permission to access[CAP_READ,CAP_WRITE,CAP_LOOKUP]
+Minimal effort to use

 ## Acitivity: Compare the Three Alternatives

+### Capsicum

+We did a web server using capsicum.
+During the main loop, this is where setup occurs: Start server, bind ip/port, read config files, open resources, and most importantly defines capabilities on objects
+Once you call cap_enter[Everytime there is a new connection], we go into worker loop, lose access to global namespace, bound to capabilities object.

 # Mobile OS Security